 Tissot understands that elegance comes from a place of simplicity.
 This isn't the most unconventional automatic dress watch on the market, but it's the little details that make it stand out as one of the best dress watches we've ever seen.

 The blue dial employs a subtle but distinct sunburst design that adds some much-needed texture to the otherwise conventional face, and the lack of numbering makes it come across as one of the most adult dress watches for under $1000.
-And the ticking heart of this automatic watch is some of the most dependable Swiss craftsmanship produced by any watch manufacturer.
+The ticking heart of this automatic watch is some of the most dependable Swiss craftsmanship produced by any watch manufacturer.

 6. Victorinox Swiss Army Men’s I.N.O.X.
 Pro

 We can guarantee you one thing - there's no watch on the market that looks quite like the Victorinox I.N.O.X.
 It has a bold, vibrant, and industrial design, but it's also classy enough to wear in the office without it sticking out.
 It manages to offer a variety of different color schemes while still keeping a distinct profile even from a distance.

 It can take a beating without scratching the surface, too.
 The face is triple-coated in sapphire glass that's both durable and strongly anti-reflective.
 In addition to including all the standard features of a dive watch, this model for under $1000 can be read in military time.